 Niacin (a B vitamin)—helps the body use sugars and fatty acids, helps enzymes function normally in the body, and help produce energy in all body cells.

-Iron—carries oxygen in the blood and reduces risk of iron-deficiency anemia.
+Iron—carries oxygen in the blood and reduces the risk of iron-deficiency anemia.

 Magnesium—builds bones and releases energy from muscles.